LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/web messaging/add-web-messaging-to-your-website.md

 #### Language

-The engagement language selected in this step will only affect items in the agent workspace - namely [Automatic Messages](contact-center-management-live-chat-operations-automatic-messages.html) and [Predefined Content](agent-manager-workspace-workspace-configuration-predefined-content-overview.html) - during an active conversation.
+The engagement language selected in this step will only affect items in the Agent Workspace - namely [Automatic Messages](contact-center-management-live-chat-operations-automatic-messages.html) and [Predefined Content](agent-manager-workspace-workspace-configuration-predefined-content-overview.html) - during an active conversation.

 ### Engagement studio